AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 # 📌 Version:    FROZEN-4.0
 ```

+No configuration.
+No API keys.
+The stamp function works offline, requires zero dependencies beyond Python's standard library, and produces the same SHA-256 seal on any machine.

 > Full install guide, usage examples, and what not to do: [QUICKSTART.md](./QUICKSTART.md)

 [↑ Back to top](#table-of-contents)